gvwilson/thirdbit/fiction/iffy/index.md

 "It must have broken her heart to up like this."

 "I guess," Iffy said to fill the silence that followed.
-"Can't imagine how I'd feel if somethin' like that happened to th' *Ginny*.
+"Can't imagine how I'd feel if somethin' like that happened to th' *Ginny*."
-Or to me,"
-she added after a moment's thought.

 Wales shook his head to clear it.
 "Let's hope you never have to find out," he said, suddenly brisk.
-"Now, where's this cable we're supposed to splice?"
+"Now, where's this cable we're supposed to mend?"

 Iffy had hoped that Wales would bring out his toolboxes—she was itching to examine their contents in detail—but instead,